Home Publications Experience

 [Paper]

-Formalising counterfactual explanation of confidence and showing that this explanation can help users better understand and trust the model.
+Formalise counterfactual explanation of confidence and showing that this explanation can help users better understand and trust the model.

 Keywords: uncertainty/confidence, counterfactual explanation, HCI